jonnyhoeven/workshop/WORKSHOP.md

 kubectl apply -f ./namespace/argocd/application/argocd.Application.yaml -n argocd
 ```

-Since we added the application to the repository and sync is enabled in the ArgoCD application manifest files, it will
+Since we added the application to the repository and sync is enabled in the ArgoCD Application manifest file, it will
 automatically maintain the ArgoCD namespace based on the repository state.

 - Try deleting the cat-app in the ArgoCD gui, and see what happens